03 May My favourite art spots in Shanghai

 - Fuzhou Road – which runs between the Bund and People’s Square – is lined with calligraphy stores.

 - One of the city’s most luxurious department stores, Réel, in super-hip Nanjing West Road, has an arts and crafts workspace on the top floor, above the luxury fashion brands.

 - Often I would stumble across a sole artist sketching in a park.

-- Then, of course, there is the Shanghainese love of taking ‘social photos‘, such photos as described in The Social Photo, a book released this month by Nathan Jurgenson (yes, I am plugging this book).
+- Then, of course, there is the Shanghainese love of taking ‘social photos‘.
+For more insight into this global habit, The Social Photo by Nathan Jurgenson is a good read… yes I’m plugging this book.

 The West Bund

-One of the most exciting destinations for art in Shanghai is the West Bund – a new district running along the river Huangpu, and home to the West Bund Art & Design Fair, held each November.
+One of the most exciting destinations for art in Shanghai is the West Bund.
+This new district, running along the river Huangpu, is home to the annual West Bund Art & Design Fair.

 The museums and galleries are dotted along an ‘art’ corridor running down Longteng Avenue.
 Some venues face towards the river, others the road.
-Clustered together on the southern stretch of the road are the West Bund Art Center, Tank Shanghai, SCôP, West Bund 2555, and the yet-to-open David Chipperfield-designed West Bund Art Museum, complete with outpost of Paris’ Centre Pompidou.
+Clustered together on the southern stretch of the road are the West Bund Art Center, Tank Shanghai, SCôP and West Bund 2555.

 How to get to the West Bund

 The West Bund, not to be confused with the historic Bund in the heart of the city, is about a 45-minute metro ride from People’s Square to Yunjin Road.
 The secret is to take Exit 2 from Yunjin Road station, turn left and left again, and keep on walking till you reach the West Bund Art Center.